topitbopit/RedlinePack/README.md

 **tabLength** - how many spaces each tab is.
 Defaults to `4`
 **smartIndents** - fixes up formatting issues by trying to figure out and apply the current indentation level to the packed output.
 Defaults to `true`
-> If **smartIndents** is true, make sure that **tabLength** is set to the tab length you use or else smartIndents won't work
+> If **smartIndents** is true, make sure that **tabLength** is set to the tab length you use or else the formatting will be applied incorrectly!

 **fileComments** - adds comments to the end of import statements displaying what file each import is.
 Defaults to `true`
 **packerWatermark** - adds a RedlinePack watermark to the top of the final packed file.
 Defaults to `true`
 **verboseLogs** - displays extra info logs when enabled, showing what happens in more detail.
 Defaults to `true`
 **redundantImporting** - lets you import the same file multiple times.
-RedlinePack will stack overflow if redundant importing is used incorrectly, and therefore is very experimental!
+RedlinePack will overflow and break if redundant importing is used incorrectly, and therefore is very experimental!
 Defaults to `false`
 > IMPORT_MULTI and IMPORT_DIR will check to see if you're importing the input file to stop overflows, but this doesn't stop everything.
 If you use redundantImporting, be careful!

 ## Example input / output